Iraqi Airways: Early history

 Iraqi Airways was founded in 1945 as a department of the Iraqi State Railways and started operating on 28 January 1946 using five De Havilland Dragon Rapides on a service to Syria.
 With the help of the British Overseas Airways Corporation (BOAC), the new airline ordered three Vickers Viking aircraft.
 While waiting for the Vikings to be delivered, it leased four Douglas DC-3 aircraft from BOAC in December 1946.
 In 1947, the airline ordered the de Havilland Dove to replace the Dragon Rapides; the Doves were delivered in October 1947.
 The three new Vikings were delivered at the end of 1947 and the DC-3s returned to BOAC.
 A fourth Viking was bought second-hand.

 In 1953, the four-engined Vickers Viscount turboprop was chosen to replace the Vikings and an order for three was placed in July.
 The Viscounts entered service in 1955 and operated all of Iraqi Airways' international services, including a new route to London with intermediate stops.
 On 1 April 1960, the airline was split from the railway company.
 In 1961, it placed an order for two Boeing 720Bs for delivery in 1964, but the order was later cancelled.

 In the 1960s, Iraqi Airways bought Russian Tupolev Tu-124 planes as well as Hawker Siddeley Trident aircraft.
 These jets allowed the airline to increase services across the Middle East, to Africa and Europe.
 At the time, cargo aircraft such as the Ilyushin Il-76 were also purchased.
 During the 1970s, Iraqi Airways needed a bigger jet for a new route to John F. Kennedy International Airport in New York; it purchased the Boeing 707 and, soon after, the Boeing 747.
-Airfare was kept artificially low through state subsidies under the Iraqi Ba'athist government.
+Airfares were kept artificially low through state subsidies under the Iraqi Ba'athist government.